 - 1 1/2 cups coconut milk

-- Sea or kosher salt and freshly ground pepper to taste
+- Sea or kosher salt (to taste)

-2. Peel the potatoes.
+- Peel the potatoes.
 Slice into rounds about 1/8-inch thick.
 (If desired, you can use a food processor fitted with a slicing blade.)
 Place the potatoes into the bowl of cold water, and set aside.

-4. Add the garlic and curry powder to the hot oil left in the pan, and saute for about 30 seconds, or just until fragrant.
+- Add the garlic and curry powder to the hot oil left in the pan, and saute for about 30 seconds, or just until fragrant.